Global Service Corps (GSC) is a US based non-profit international development volunteer organization that

 opportunities in the countries where we serve.

-Since 1993 GSC has provided international community service opportunities in countries such as Guatemala, Costa Rica, Thailand, Cambodia, Kenya, and Tanzania.
+Since 1993 GSC has provided international community service opportunities in countries such as Costa Rica, Thailand, Cambodia, Kenya, Tanzania, and now Cuba.

 Volunteer and student